KelvinAlviero/CS-SEM4_NOTES/Web Application Notes/WA-S7.md

 ### Vibe coding
 - Popularized by Andrej Karpathy
-- Vibe coding is just, cod
+- Vibe coding is just, coding with AI, but you never touch the code
+- In my opinion this is effective for creation, not learning.